mnot/I-D/variants/draft.md

 ## Relationship to Vary {#vary}

-Caches that fully implement this specification SHOULD ignore request header fields in the `Vary` header for the purposes of secondary cache key calculation ({{!RFC7234}}, Section 4.1) when their semantics are understood, implemented as per this specification, and their corresponding response header field is listed in `Variants`.
+Caches that fully implement this specification SHOULD ignore request header fields in the `Vary` header for the purposes of secondary cache key calculation ({{!RFC7234}}, Section 4.1) when their semantics are implemented as per this specification and their corresponding response header field is listed in `Variants`.

 If any member of the Vary header does not have a corresponding variant that is understood by the implementation, it is still subject to the requirements there.